The Empire Writes Back: Chapter 3: Re-placing the text: the liberation of post-colonial writing

-Chapter 3 covers the "re-placing the text" which gives rise to the liberation of post-colonial writing.
-The authors establish how post-colonial writing combines with both the social and "material" practices of colonialism through the "symptomatic" readings of a number of texts.
+Chapter 3 covers "re-placing the text" which gives rise to the liberation of post-colonial writing.
+The authors establish how postcolonial writing combines with both the social and "material" practices of colonialism through the "symptomatic" readings of a number of texts.
 That is, how culture shapes and determines a reader's understanding of the text.
-Appropriation is stated as the one strategy that has had the most influence on post-colonial writing.
-By the author's readings of various post-colonial scholarship and novels they have attempted to identify the various "theoretical shifts in the development of post-colonial writing."
+Appropriation is stated as the one strategy that has had the most influence on postcolonial writing.
+By the author's readings of various postcolonial scholarship and novels, they have attempted to identify the various "theoretical shifts in the development of post-colonial writing."

-Under the heading "Colonialism and Silence" Lewis Nkosi's novel Mating Birds (1986) is provided as an example whereby silence is led by the cultural conditions in South Africa and the manner in which the state controls the means of communication.
-The "silence" experienced in South Africa is evident in their newspapers, journals and much of their literature writings.
+Under the heading "Colonialism and Silence", Lewis Nkosi's novel Mating Birds (1986) is provided as an example whereby silence is led by the cultural conditions in South Africa and the manner in which the state controls the means of communication.
+The "silence" experienced in South Africa is evident in their newspapers, journals, and much of their literature writings.
 This silence precedes the process of appropriation.

-Authenticity and the position that only particular types of experience can be regarded as "true" literature is covered through the examination of V.S.
+Authenticity and the position that only particular types of experience can be regarded as "true" literature are covered through the examination of V.S.
 Naipaul's, a post-colonial writer from Trinidad, The Mimic Men (1967).
-Naipaul expresses in this literary work his view that the imitating of colonised societies of their culture and language to that of the "colonisers" can be disabling and that soon "truth", "reality" and "order" become illusions.
+Naipaul expresses in this literary work his view that the imitating of colonized societies of their culture and language to that of the "colonisers" can be disabling and that soon "truth", "reality", and "order" become illusions.

-Further in Chapter 3 the authors cover the topic of abrogating "authenticity" through the study of a short story by Michael Anthony Sandra Street.
+Further in Chapter 3, the authors cover the topic of abrogating "authenticity" through the study of a short story by Michael Anthony Sandra Street.
 This entire piece of work is about the abrogation of those experiences which have been regarded as "authentic".
-The authors challenge the process by which 'authenticity' of culture is granted by the centre, coloniser, oppressor, instead arguing for a repatriation of culture through abrogation.
+The authors challenge the process by which "authenticity" of culture is granted by the centre, colonizer, and oppressor, instead arguing for a repatriation of culture through abrogation.

-The liberation of post-colonial writing is further examined through Timothy Findley (1984) in his book Not Wanted on the Voyage.
-In this text Findley has extended the method of "writing back" by rewriting the story of Noah and the flood by changing the story, not to one of redemption but to one of marginalisation and destruction.
+The liberation of postcolonial writing is further examined through Timothy Findley in his book Not Wanted on the Voyage.
+In this text, Findley has extended the method of "writing back" by rewriting the story of Noah and the flood by changing the story, not to one of redemption but to one of marginalization and destruction.
 Further symptomatic readings in this Chapter include Janet Frame's (Frame 1962) The Edge of the Alphabet and R.K.
-Narayan's (1967) The Vendor of Sweets both of which assist the authors in identifying the symptomatic and distinctive features of their analysis of post-colonial writings.
+Narayan's (1967) The Vendor of Sweets, both of which assist the authors in identifying the symptomatic and distinctive features of their analysis of postcolonial writings.